American University student found dead in off-campus residence

 “We extend our sympathy to Eli’s family and friends and those in the AU community who knew him,” the university said in a statement, adding: “Eli was a young person of great talent and promise.
 Many are profoundly touched by his loss.”

 Michael Weinstock, an emergency room physician, said the family is trying to learn more about his son’s death.
-“We would like to get more information,” he said “and find out what happened.”
+“We would like to get more information,” he said, “and find out what happened.”

-Michael Weinstock said a police detective told him Eli had been out with people from a fraternity for a happy hour before he was taken back to his residence Tuesday night.
+Weinstock said a police detective told him Eli had been out with people from a fraternity for a happy hour before he was taken back to his residence Tuesday night.

 The father said his son had joined a fraternity and was going through orientation, which was confirmed by American University.

 Police said a roommate found him dead the next morning.